joyent/conch-api/docs/modules/Conch::Controller::Build.md

 ## get\_devices

 Get the devices in this build.
-(Includes devices located in rack(s) in this build.)
+(Does not includes devices located in rack(s) in this build if the devices themselves are in other builds.)

 Requires the 'read-only' role on the build.

 Supports these query parameters to constrain results (which are ANDed together for the search,